-The establishment of iPSC from domestic ruminants was reported after human[13], mouse[2], monkeys[18], rats[19,20], pigs[21-24], dogs[25], and rabbits[26].
+The establishment of iPSC from domestic ruminants was reported for human[13], mouse[2], monkey[18], rat[19,20], pig[21-24], dog[25] and rabbit[26].
 These species, from which iPSCs have already been generated, unsurprisingly comprise commonly used animal models in the field of regenerative medicine.
 However, ruminants, especially small ruminants, are equally attractive for biomedical research.
 For example, sheep are often employed as the preferred model for human pregnancy and perinatal-related studies[27], as models for rare or degenerative diseases[28,29], for several chirurgic procedures[30,31] and cancer[32].
 This is predominantly based on the fact that ruminants share more phylogenetic characteristics, similar size and longevity with humans than do rodents[33].

 Aside from being explored as biomedical models, small ruminants, cattle and buffalo present significant commercial value and agricultural importance, being raised for meat or milk production and for wool and other animal-derived products.
-In this context, the generation of genetically modified animals for the production of therapeutic proteins in milk (bioreactors), with increased resistance to diseases or selection for other valuable traits, is highly desirable.
+In this context, the generation of genetically modified animals for the production of therapeutic proteins in milk (bioreactors), with increased resistance to diseases or selection for other valuable traits is highly desirable.
 To date, robust pluripotent stem cells derived from these species are still lacking[34-36] despite very recent encouraging efforts[37].
 The production of genetically modified livestock is usually accomplished through somatic cell nuclear transfer (SCNT) after genetic modification of donor cells[38-40].

-The generation of iPSCs from these species presents a major objective to facilitate the application of advanced reproductive technologies[41].
-For example, by allowing easier genetic manipulation (knock-ins or knock-outs) in pluripotent cells used for chimera generation; by improving SCNT efficiency by using iPS cells as nuclei donors[42,43] or even by producing functional gametes in vitro[44-46].
-First studies in cattle reported that the four Yamanaka factors insufficient for inducing pluripotency, and that NANOG or NANOG plus Lin28 were additionally required[47,48].
-In 2012, Cao et al[49] reported bovine iPSCs derived from OSKM and fetal fibroblasts that could be differentiated into putative female germ cells, a first step towards future use in reproductive sciences.
-Subsequently, Kawaguchi et al[50] reported contribution to chimera production (90 d of gestation) (Supplemental material 1).
+The generation of iPSCs from these species presents a major objective to facilitate the application of advanced reproductive technologies[41] including allowing easier genetic manipulation (knock-ins or knock-outs) in pluripotent cells used for chimera generation, improving SCNT efficiency by using iPSCs as nuclei donors[42,43] or producing functional gametes in vitro[44-46].
+The first studies in cattle reported that the four Yamanaka factors were insufficient for inducing pluripotency, and that NANOG or NANOG plus LIN28 were additionally required[47,48].
+In 2012, Cao et al[49] reported bovine iPSCs derived from buffalo defined factors [OCT4, SOX2, KLF4, and MYC (OSKM)] and fetal fibroblasts that could be differentiated into putative female germ cells, a first step towards future use in reproductive sciences.
+Subsequently, Kawaguchi et al[50] contributed to chimera production (90 d of gestation) (Supplemental material 1).

-In cattle, different cell types such as adult or fetal fibroblasts, amniotic, and mammary or retina-derived cells have been used in conjunction with integrative vectors[47-54].
+In cattle, different cell types such as adult or fetal fibroblasts, amniotic, mammary and retina-derived cells have been used in conjunction with integrative vectors[47-54].
 Testicular cells were induced into pluripotency after electroporation of OCT4 alone[55].
-However, silencing of exogenous factors, when integrated, was not reported, and some studies were unable to characterize bovine iPSC (biPSCs) after culture due to characteristics related to quiescence in vitro[56,57].
-It has been shown that buffalo fetal fibroblasts can be retrovirally reprogrammed into iPSC by buffalo defined factors (OSKM), and that the generation efficiency of biPSCs can be increased by inhibiting p53 expression[58] (Supplemental material 1).
+However, silencing of exogenous factors when integrated was not reported, and some studies were unable to characterize bovine iPSCs (biPSCs) after culture due to characteristics related to quiescence in vitro[56,57].
+It has been shown that buffalo fetal fibroblasts can be retrovirally reprogrammed into iPSC by buffalo OSKM, and that the generation efficiency of biPSCs can be increased by inhibiting p53 expression[58] (Supplemental material 1).